GLOBAL MARKETS-Shares fall for third day on growth worry

 * Dollar steady as housing data stems U.S. yield drop

-* Brent rises above $109, Libya oil recovery short-lived (Adds close of European bond and stock markets)
+* Brent rises above $109, Libya oil recovery short-lived (Adds opening of U.S. markets, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, May 16 (Reuters) - Global equity markets eased on Friday as concerns about future economic growth weighed on share prices on Wall Street, while government debt prices fell on surprisingly strong U.S. housing data.
+NEW YORK, May 16 (Reuters) - Global equity markets eased on Friday as concerns about future economic growth pulled stocks on Wall Street lower, while government debt prices fell on surprisingly strong U.S. housing data.

 A monthly gauge of U.S. consumer sentiment fell in May as a gloomy view on income growth clouded an otherwise positive economic outlook, a preliminary reading of the Thomson Reuters/University of Michigan's survey showed.

-But data showed U.S. housing starts jumped in April and building permits hit their highest level in nearly six years, the Commerce Department said, in a report that offered hope the troubled American housing market could be stabilizing.
+Earlier, data showed U.S. housing starts jumped in April and building permits hit their highest level in nearly six years, offering hope that the troubled housing market could be stabilizing.

 "We're willing to concede that for a host of reasons, these questions about economic growth, all these geopolitical risk issues, whatever, we can absolutely have a 5 or 10 percent correction in the summer," said Phil Orlando, chief equity market strategist at Federated Investors in New York.

-"That's what the market has been attempting to price in with this defensive rotation that's been going on for two and a half months now," said Orlando, who remains bullish about stocks.
+"That's what the market has been attempting to price in with this defensive rotation that's been going on for two and a half months now," Orlando said.

-MSCI's all-country world index was down 0.05 percent, falling for a third day and further retreating from a high set on Thursday.
-The pan-European FTSEurofirst 300 index closed up 0.3 percent to 1,361.54 points.
+MSCI's all-country world index was down 0.16 percent, falling for a third day and further retreating from a high set on Thursday.
+The pan-European FTSEurofirst 300 index edged up 0.11 percent to 1,359.03 points.

 "We're in the middle of a rolling sector correction, where some areas of the market are performing better than others," said Jerry Harris, president of asset management at Sterne Agee in Birmingham, Alabama, who noted that the S&P 500 hit an all-time record on Tuesday.